chancandan/portfolio-project-4-Footie365/README.md

 [Github Projects Page](https://github.com/users/chancandan/projects/6)

-Write this
+For the planning and during the development of this website, Github Projects was to track the different user stories and monitor their progress to completion.
+It was hoped to have seperated The project's tasks and user stories into different epics and then completed during differnt sprints.
+However, life really got in the way during this project and I had to try to complete everything in one giant sprint.
+I do understand though, the importance of EPICs and sprints, and I did use the MOSCOW theory in my issues with must haves for the MVP, could haves for extended functionality and may haves for future stretch goals and targets.

 ## Enity Relationship Diagram

-Using [draw.io](https://www.drawio.com) an enity diagram was created for this project.
-It was an important step for understanding the relationships in the project between modals.
+Using [draw.io](https://www.drawio.com) an enity relationship diagram (ERD) was created for this project.
+It was an important step in database design for understanding the relationships in the project between modals.
 Below is an image of this ERD.

 ![ERD](readme-docs/site-images/erd.JPG)